cb-geo/doc/docker/docker.md

-# Git
+# Docker
-[Docker](https://www.docker.com/) is an open-source project that automates the deployment of applications inside software containers.
-Docker allows you to package an application with all of its dependencies into a standardized unit for software development.
+[Docker](https://www.docker.com/) is an open-source project that automates the deployment of applications by packaging an application with all of its dependencies into software containers.
 Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.
-The difference between docker and a typical Virtual Machine:
+The difference between docker containers and typical Virtual Machines (VMs):

 ![Docker v VM](docker-vm.png)